 Polaris Pro-RMK 800

-Polaris offers RMK mountain snowmobiles paired with an excellent AXYS frame.
+Polaris offers RMK mountain snowmobiles paired with an excellent AXYS frame to make a great backcountry snowmobile.
 This AXYS frame provides a good advantage to the sled by providing rigidity, making them lightweight and specifically it offers the general balance to the snowmobile making it perfect for backcountry skiing.
 This Pro-RMK 800 is an exceptional vehicle offered by Polaris which features a strong 800CC cleanfire 2-stroke engine and comes in wide options of track lengths like 155, 163 and 174 inches.
 It has a well-calibrated and adjustable suspension that is designed literally to swallow the snow.
 It comes in different colors as well and provides an astounding driving experience by being one of the lightest sleds in the market.
-A conclusion is a machine that is excellent for mountain riding since its name is in fact, RMK or Rocky Mountain King.
+A conclusion is a snowmobile that is excellent for backcountry mountain riding since its name is in fact, RMK or Rocky Mountain King.

 Yamaha Sidewinder M-TX